MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-A-General/section-1910.6.md

 (37) NFPA 30B, Code for the Manufacture and Storage of Aerosol Products, 2007 Edition, Approved August 17, 2006, IBR approved for Appendix B to § 1910.1200.

-(r) The following material is available for purchase from the National Food Plant Institute, 1700 K St. NW., Washington, DC 20006:
+(u) The following material is available for purchase from the National Food Plant Institute, 1700 K St. NW., Washington, DC 20006:

 (1) Definition and Test Procedures for Ammonium Nitrate Fertilizer (Nov.
 1964), IBR approved for § 1910.109 Table H-22, ftn.
 3.

 (2) [Reserved]

-(s) The following material is available for purchase from the National Institute for Occupational Safety and Health (NIOSH):
+(v) The following material is available for purchase from the National Institute for Occupational Safety and Health (NIOSH):

 (1) Registry of Toxic Effects of Chemical Substances, 1978, IBR approved for § 1910.20(c)(13)(i) and appendix B.